-- 1. This appeal relates to the SRB decision of 6 September 2017 (hereinafter "Appealed Decision") rejecting the Appellant's confirmatory application of 20 August 2017 (hereinafter "Confirmatory Application"), by which it requested the SRB to reconsider its position in relation to its initial request of 26 July 2017 (hereinafter "Initial Request") and the SRB's response thereto in a letter dated 17 August 2017 (hereinafter "Initial SRB Response"), concerning the access to documents in accordance with Article 90(1) of SRMR and Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents (hereinafter "Regulation 1049/2001"), and the SRB Decision of 9 February 2017 on public access to the Single Resolution Board documents (SRB/ES/2017/01, hereinafter "Public Access Decision"). - 2.
+- 1. This appeal relates to the SRB decision of 6 September 2017 (hereinafter "Appealed Decision") rejecting the Appellant's confirmatory application of 14 August 2017 (hereinafter "Confirmatory Application"), by which it requested the SRB to reconsider its position in relation to its initial request of 17 July 2017 (hereinafter "Initial Request") and the SRB's response thereto in a letter dated 10 August 2017 (hereinafter "Initial SRB Response"), concerning the access to documents in accordance with Article 90(1) of SRMR and Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents (hereinafter "Regulation 1049/2001"), and the SRB Decision of 9 February 2017 on public access to the Single Resolution Board documents (SRB/ES/2017/01, hereinafter "Public Access Decision"). - 2.
 By the Initial Request and the Confirmatory Application the Appellant requested access to the: (1) complete text of the Decision of the SRB of 7 June 2017 concerning the adoption of a resolution scheme in respect of Banco Popular Español, S.A.
-(SRB/EES/2017/08, hereinafter the "Resolution Decision"), (2) the related provisional valuation report (hereinafter the "Valuation Report"); (3) the last version of the resolution plan in respect of Banco Popular Español; (4) the last recovery plan of Banco Popular Español; (5) the requests for liquidity by Banco Popular Español since 1 January 2017, specifying the amount, dates and warranties offered; (6) the communications between the SRB and ECB related to Banco Popular Español since 1 January 2017 until the date of request; (7) a transcript of the TV interview of Mrs. König on 23 May 2017 for Bloomberg TV in Berlin; (the request for this transcript in reality dropped by the Appellant already with the Confirmatory Application and on which, therefore, there is no appeal); (8) the communication of the resolution scheme by the SRB to the Commission for its endorsement; (9) the valuation report foreseen in Article 20(16) of Regulation 806/2014; (10) the rules for a competitive process for the sale of Banco Popular Español; (11) all the offers received for the purchase of Banco Popular Español.
+(SRB/EES/2017/08, hereinafter the "Resolution Decision"), (2) the related provisional valuation report (hereinafter the "Valuation Report"); (3) the last version of the resolution plan in respect of Banco Popular Español; (4) the last recovery plan of Banco Popular Español; (5) the requests for liquidity by Banco Popular Español since 1 January 2017, specifying the amount, dates and warranties offered; (6) the communications between the SRB and ECB related to Banco Popular Español since 1 January 2017 until the date of request; (7) the communication of the resolution scheme by the SRB to the Commission for its endorsement.